Chick tract

-Chick tracts are short evangelical gospel tracts in a comic book format, originally created by American cartoonist Jack Chick in the 1960s.
+Chick tracts are short gospel tracts in a comic book format, originally created by American cartoonist Jack Chick in the 1960s.
 His company Chick Publications has continued to print Chick's work, as well as tracts in a similar style by other writers.
 Several tracts have expressed controversial viewpoints including strong anti-Catholic views and criticisms of other faiths.

 Chick Publications

 Chick Publications produces and markets the Chick tracts, along with other comic books, books, and posters.
-Chick Publications has its headquarters in Rancho Cucamonga, California, and a mailing address in Ontario, California.
+Chick Publications has its headquarters in Rancho Cucamonga, California.
 Chick Publications has produced over 250 different titles, about 100 of which are still in print and available in over 100 languages.

+In addition to tracts, Chick also published twenty-three full-length comic books between 1974 and 2016.

 Format and design

 The tracts themselves are approximately 3 by 5 in, and approximately twenty pages in length.
 The material is written in comic book format, with the front panel featuring the title of the tract and the inside back panel devoted to a standard sinner's prayer.
-The back cover of the tract contains a blank space for churches distributing the tracts to stamp their name and address; Chick Publications is willing to print custom back covers, but at least 10,000 tracts must be ordered.
+The back cover of the tract contains a blank space for churches distributing the tracts to stamp their name and address.
+Chick Publications also prints custom back covers for a fee.

 In Strips, Toons, and Bluesies: Essays in Comics and Culture, Douglas Bevan Dowd and Todd Hignite compare the format of Chick tracts to that of Tijuana bibles, and surmise that Chick was familiar with that medium and wrote with a similar audience of lower-class youth in mind.

-An article in Print magazine refers to the tracts' graphic design as "disturbing and compelling, precisely because they were so undesigned."
+Writing for Print magazine, art and design critic Steven Heller refers to the tracts' graphic design as "disturbing and compelling, precisely because they were so undesigned."